neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 Wait, what?
 That was a nebulous distinction you say?
 Okay, let me try to explain it in a different way.
 A character encoding like ASCII is really good for data storage and transmission.
 For example, say you're writing a speech.
 You want to save it on your computer so you don't have to re-type it every time.
 The computer stores that speech as a bunch of `1`s and `0`s.
 ASCII is needed to translate those bits back into the words, letters, and punctuation that make up the speech.
 In the same way, say you want to upload the speech to the cloud.
 The exact same process is needed to transport that speech over the Internet.

 Base64 is an example of a binary-to-text encoding.
 In fact, it's pretty much the only one in use, much like UTF-8 is for character encodings.
 It is a subset of ASCII, containing 64 of the 128 ASCII characters: `a-z`, `A-Z`, `0-9`, `+`, and `/`.
 It doesn't contain characters like `NUL` or `EOF`.
 Those characters are non-printable characters.
-It is often used to translate a binary file to text, or even a text file with non-printable characters to one with only printable characters.
+Base64 is often used to translate a binary file to text, or even a text file with non-printable characters to one with only printable characters.
 The benefits of this are that you can output the contents of any type of file, no matter what data it contains.
 It doesn't have to be limited to a file either; it can be just a string, such as a password.
 Also, you are guaranteed to always have characters that can be displayed, no matter what the underlying bits are.
 That is something UTF-8 cannot accomplish.
 How does Base64 do it?

-UTF-8 uses certain bit patterns at the start of a byte to indicate how many bytes the character will be. `0` for 1 byte, `110` for 2 bytes, `1110` for 3 bytes, and `11110` for 4 bytes.
+I described in the UTF-8 section how certain bit patterns at the start of a byte indicate how many bytes the character will be. `0` for 1 byte, `110` for 2 bytes, `1110` for 3 bytes, and `11110` for 4 bytes.
 And it uses `10` to indicate a byte is a continuation byte.
 This means that byte sequences that don't follow this pattern are incomprehensible to UTF-8.
 For example, UTF-8 doesn't understand `11111111`.
 Let's show this on the command line:

 ```bash
 $ cat > test1.txt